mybuilder/cronos-bundle/README.md

 ### Environment

-You can choose which environment you want to run the commands in cron under like this
+You can choose which environment you want to run the commands in cron under like this.

 `app/console cronos:replace --server=web --env=prod`

 ## Troubleshooting

 * When a cron line is executed it is executed with the user that owns the crontab, but it will not execute any of the users default shell files so all paths etc need to be specified in the command called from the cron line.
-* Your crontab will not be executed if you do not have useable shell in /etc/passwd
+* Your crontab will not be executed if you do not have usable shell in `/etc/passwd`
-* If your jobs don't seem to be running check that the cron deamon is running, also check your username is in /etc/cron.allow and not in /etc/cron.deny.
+* If your jobs don't seem to be running check the cron daemon is running, also check your username is in `/etc/cron.allow` and not in `/etc/cron.deny`.
-* Environmental substitutions do not work, you can not use things like $PATH, $HOME, or ~/sbin.
+* Environmental substitutions do not work, you cannot use things like `$PATH`, `$HOME`, or `~/sbin`.

 ---